Updated April 23, 2025 8:10 AM PT

 High-Yield Savings Account

 But in exchange, most high-yield accounts have low or no fees, allowing you to maximize your earnings.
-Note that the rates are variable, which means they can change over time.
+You can park your emergency funds in an HYSA because it's very liquid but still earns good interest.

 • Risk level: Low